-This may lead to high memory requirements, since in the created, with the new object as its center.
-All the worst case the number of neighbors can reach the number of active objects n.
+This may lead to high memory requirements, since in the worst case the number of neighbors can reach the number of active objects n.
 In the sequel, we study a more efficient scheme in terms of memory requirements.
-Assuming the Rmc lists with the identifier of the new micro-cluster.
-(3bmaximum distance Rmax, if n+p > k we can maintain the iii) Otherwise, the event-based algorithm described in the k neighbors with the smaller distances from p.
-This is because neighbors with larger distances will not be used in times of the neighbors of the new object and update of the any query.
-Therefore the size of Sp is limited to k objects.
-The key idea is the observation that all the preceding neighbors of p, which may have an impact on whether p is outlier or not, belong to the answer of the k ° 1-skyband query in the expiration time - distance space.
-A k0skyband query reports all the objects that are dominated by at most k0 other objects.
-Therefore 0-skyband equals to the skyline query.
+Assuming the maximum distance $R{max}$ , if $n_p^+ > k$ we can maintain the k neighbors with the smaller distances from p.
+This is because neighbors with larger distances will not be used in any query.
+Therefore, the size of $S_p$ is limited to k objects.

+The key idea is the observation that all the preceding neighbors of p, which may have an impact on whether p is outlier or not, belong to the answer of the k-1skyband query in the expiration time - distance space.
+A K'-skyband query reports all the objects that are dominated by at most k0 other objects.
+Therefore K'-skyband equals to the skyline query.
 In our case, the maximization of the expiration time and the minimization of the distance determine the domination relationship between objects, i.e., an object dominates another object if it has greater expiration time and smaller distance from p.
-The rationale of this observation is that at each time instance, the k nearest objects to p belong to the (k ° 1)- sky band of the preceding neighbors.
+The rationale of this observation is that at each time instance, the k nearest objects top belong to the K'-sky band of the preceding neighbors.
 The main rationale behind our approach is to drastically reduce the number of objects that are considered during the range queries when these are performed.
 The detailed steps of the modified algorithm after each window slide are as follows: